 Artificial intelligence (AI) is changing the world in fundamental ways and impacting practically all areas of the federal government’s remit.
-The Confederation is working to regulate AI in Switzerland and examining the use of AI within the Federal Administration.
+The Confederation is working to regulate AI in Switzerland and is examining the use of AI within the Federal Administration.
 This page provides an overview of ongoing work and responsibilities relating to AI.

 Regulation of AI